tonyjwu/React-Securities/README.md

 ##Design Approaches

-1. For accessing the API, I used the axios framework
+1. For accessing the data API, I used the axios framework because it provides a simple interface
 2. For UI components, I used react-boostrap because it provides a vast variety of components with great looks and feel
 3. For css styling, I am using inline styles for each component since there are not a lot of rules and readers would be able to spot the rules immediately in the componenet
-4. Since the page does not have a lot of components, I put all the components in 1 file for easy readability and search
+4. Since the page does not have a lot of components, I put all the components in one file for easy readability and searchability

-#Missing Piece
+##Missing Piece

-- I was unable to center the search bar and the pagination component using **auto** values on the **marginLeft** and **marginRight** properties
+- I was unable to center the search bar and the pagination components using **auto** on the **marginLeft** and **marginRight** properties